nostoz/deribit_volatility_download_and_visualize/README.md

 ## Examples

+### Market data construction

+Volatility smiles are built on a sticky-delta basis ranging from 5-delta put to ATM and all the way to 5-delta call.
-To build volatility smiles from the parquet file, run the following method from the MarketDataBuilder class :
+To build volatility smiles from the parquet files, run the following method from the MarketDataBuilder class :

 `save_surfaces_to_influxdb('btc_vol_surfaces', file_pattern='btc_5m')`